Kuwait City Safety Guide

 Cultural Sensitivity

-• During Ramadan, don't eat, drink, or smoke in public during daylight hours
+• During Ramadan, eating or drinking in public during daylight hours is illegal.
+Discreetly use mall restrooms or hotel lobbies.

 Information for Specific Travelers